openhab/openhab-addons/bundles/org.openhab.binding.benqprojector/README.md

 ## Discovery

-The projector thing cannot be auto-discovered, it has to be configured manually.
+If the projector has a built-in ethernet port connected to the same network as the openHAB server and supports AMX Device Discovery, the thing will be discovered automatically.
+Serial port or serial over IP connections must be configured manually.

 ## Binding Configuration